hpc-carpentry/hpc-carpentry.github.io/_posts/2018/12/2018-12-07-more-than-workshops.md

 * Attend a user group or recurring help session (Some of them have websites - to find one in your area you may have to Google or find people who are using the tools you're interested in learning)
 * Subscribe to our news letter ([Carpentry Clippings](https://carpentries.org/newsletter/) is really good!)
 * Follow people on Twitter (like [Tracy](https://twitter.com/tracykteal), [Raniere](https://twitter.com/rgaiacs), or [Rayna](https://twitter.com/raynamharris))
-* Email someone associated with the Carpentries (find an instructor here: https://software-carpentry.org/team/)
+* Email someone associated with The Carpentries (find an instructor here: https://software-carpentry.org/team/)
 * Join a [mentoring group](https://github.com/carpentries/instructor-development/blob/master/mentoring-groups/program-outline.md) as mentor or mentee ([next round](https://github.com/carpentries/instructor-development/blob/master/mentoring-groups/2018-2019-schedule.md) is coming up in January 2019!)

 ### 3. Volunteer!
 The community is more than just Instructors.
-* Learn about the [various communities within the Carpentries](https://carpentries.org/volunteer/) and become part of a sub-group that works in an area of your interest
+* Learn about the [various communities within The Carpentries](https://carpentries.org/volunteer/) and become part of a sub-group that works in an area of your interest
 * Help at a user group or recurring help session (good learnings in [this blog post](https://software-carpentry.org/blog/2014/11/users-groups-for-ongoing-learning.html))
 * [Help at a carpentry workshop](https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html#helper-checklist)
 * Improve the lesson material ([it's on GitHub](https://github.com/swcarpentry/git-novice))